adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 Once again, Quantic is what you make of it.
 The opportunities are there to go deeper, if you choose to.
 Just like life, it is what you make of it.

 ## What did I get from this experience?
 My main goal was knowledge, and I got what I was after.
-While everyone ends up forgetting most of what they learned in an MBA (let’s not pretend we don’t...), being exposed to so many business concepts, models, and terms definitely stretched my abilities.
+Being exposed to so many business concepts, models, and terms definitely stretched my abilities.
 I now have a lot of new knowledge and confidence I can draw on in future.

-I also looked for opportunities to apply some of what I learned to my current company, resulting in creating internal initiatives such as one about [measuring team health and engagement](https://rangle.io/blog/measuring-team-health-and-engagement).

 While I’m not someone who is obsessed with business and entrepreneurship for the sake of it, working on the final capstone project (a 4-month, 70+ page comprehensive business plan and subsequent presentation) revealed a strong interest in potentially pursuing an entrepreneurial venture one day.